gruntjs/grunt-docs/Configuring-tasks.md

 * `flatten` Remove all path parts from generated `dest` paths
 * `rename` This function is called for each matched `src` file, post-ext/-flatten.
 The `dest` and matched `src` path are passed in, and this function must return a new `dest` value.

-In the following example, the `minify` task will see the same list of src-dest file mappings for both `static_mappings` and `dynamic_mappings` because grunt will automatically expand the specified `dynamic_mappings` files object into 4 individual file objects (assuming 4 files are found) when the task runs.
+In the following example, the `minify` task will see the same list of src-dest file mappings for both the `static_mappings` and `dynamic_mappings` targets, because grunt will automatically expand the `dynamic_mappings` files object into 4 individual static file objects (assuming 4 files are found) when the task runs.

-Any combination of static src-dest and dynamic src-dest file mappings may be specified.
+Any combination of static src-dest and dynamic src-dest file mappings may be specified, and templates may be used.

 ```js
 grunt.initConfig({